 I.

 Many people uncritically assume that matrix reasoning is a good test of intelligence, when in reality it plays third fiddle to tests of vocabulary and arithmetic.
-I think that matrix reasoning has been promoted online as a good IQ test for two reasons:
+I’m not sure why this is, but I suspect it is because:

 Linguistic Invariance: there is no linguistic requirement needed to take them, making them convenient comparisons across countries.